-Financial aid eligibility is based on the cost of education (tuition, mandatory fees, housing, meal plan, books, etc.) incurred for the entire semester and is contingent upon completion of that semester.
+Financial aid eligibility is based on the cost of education (tuition, mandatory fees, housing, meal plan, books, etc.) incurred for the entire semester, and it is contingent upon completion of that semester.
 When a student withdraws, federal regulations mandate that any unearned aid be returned to the federal aid programs.
-The percent of aid earned is based on the date of withdrawal divided by the total number of days in the semester for on ground programs.
+For on ground programs, the percent of aid earned is based on the date of withdrawal divided by the total number of days in the semester.
 For distance education programs, the percent of aid earned is based on the last date of academic activity in the payment period.
-If the institutional charges are reduced or recalculated, this change may result in the reduction of recipient's other sources of financial aid.
+If the institutional charges are reduced or recalculated, this change may result in the reduction or loss of the recipient's other sources of financial aid.